tombasche/fsand/README.md

 A simple command line utility to run a script when either a file or a file within a directory changes.
 This is built entirely off fsnotify and beeep and I take no credit for any of those projects.
 This is merely the glue that binds; in the end isn't that what most software is anyway?

+## Installation

+To create a build, run `make build` from the root directory.
+If you copy this to your `/usr/local/bin` the script you specify to run will still be relative to the current working directory.

 ## Usage

 ```bash